 “Intelligent process automation: The engine at the core of the next-generation operating model” McKinsey, March 2017.

-Related Article: 8 Fundamentals for Achieving Artificial Intelligence Success in the Supply Chain
+8 Keys to Achieving Success with Artificial Intelligence in Supply Chain